essdot/js-lessons/doc/functions.md

 log3('a')
 ```

 Arguments in Javascript are always positional, there are no keyword args like in Python.
-However, a similar effect could be achieved by having a function accept an "options" object.
+(However, a similar effect could be achieved by having a function accept an "options" object whose properties are arguments.)

-In the body of a function, you can access `arguments`, which is an array-like object containing the arguments the function was called with, in order.
+If a function is called with more arguments than it declares, the extra values will be available in the `arguments` object. `arguments` is an array-like object containing the arguments the function was called with, in order.
 This allows you to write functions that can accept any number of arguments:

 ```javascript
 function sum() {